mpera/exercise_2/README.md

 3. To see all the words within a count range (eg, 2,5), run: python histogram.py <x,y>

 #### Notes
-To learn about the full architecture, see Architecture.pdf To see the app in action, see the Screenshots folder To see a histogram of the top 20 words during the first 10 minutes of the 2016 Olympic games, see Plot.png
+To learn about the full architecture, see Architecture.pdf.
+To see the app in action, see the Screenshots folder.
+To see a histogram of the top 20 words during the first 10 minutes of the 2016 Olympic games, see Plot.png